Micah-Jimenez/javascript-sandbox/01-variables-data-types/10-capitalize-challenge/capitalize-challenge.md

 # Capitalize Challenge

+We have arrived at our first challenge.
+Every once in a while I'm going to ask you to figure out a problem or do something using what we have already learned.
+I will not ask you to do a challenge that involves doing something that we have not yet gone over.

+If you feel stuck and can not figure it out on your own, that is absolutely fine.
+I will walk you through the solution(s), so that you can understand how to solve the problem.

 **Instructions**:

 Take the variable `myString` and capitalize the first letter of the word using some of the methods that we talked about in the last video.
 Put the result in a variable called `myNewString`.